Looking after the River Test at Mottisfont

 The River Test is a fantastic example of a chalk stream - one of only around 200 in the world.
 The water filters through the surrounding chalk landscape before entering the river through springs.
 This gives it pure, clean water that maintains relatively stable temperatures and flow rates.

 Providing that they are well managed, chalk streams provide habitats for a huge variety of species.
-To tend the river the stretches of river that surround the estate we have a specialist River Keeper, the only role of its kind within the National Trust.

 On the banks we allow lush marginal fringes to grow, providing habitats for all manner of insects, small mammals and even reptiles such as grass snakes, slow worms and common lizards.
 Branches from bankside trees and bushes hang low over the water providing shade and cover for fish and a resting spot for the many species of birds that live around the water.